The Schools Music Association (SMA)

 The Schools Music Association (SMA) became part of the Incorporated Society of Musicians (ISM) on 1 July 2014.

 The ISM and SMA are guaranteeing a strong voice for the music education profession at the national level.
 By working together they will continue to ensure that full professional support and representation is available to those working in music education.

 The two organisations have increasingly worked together in recent years in areas of advocacy and support for music educators.
 This merging of SMA with ISM is a natural next step and will preserve what is best about the SMA within the ISM, the subject association for music.

 Following the merger, the ISM organisation, name and normal functions will continue unaltered.
 SMA members have become part of the ISM and are now known as ‘ISM-SMA’ members.
 The SMA name will live on through a number of services that will continue post-merger.

 The merger is the result of a considered process within the SMA, which consulted its members on possible futures for the organisation from 2012.
 SMA members indicated an overwhelming preference to explore merger with the ISM in November 2012, and at their AGM on 26 October 2013 voted unanimously for the association to merge with the larger ISM, the UK’s professional body for musicians.

 SMA Music Awards will continue as normal.
 For further details visit the SMA Music Awards page on this website.

 The International Guild of Adjudicators and Workshop Presenters will continue as normal.
-For details about membership of the Guild and an application form, please email Carole Lindsay-Douglas, Hon Sec of the Schools Music Association (part of the ISM).
+For further details visit the Guild page on this website.

 If you are interested in joining the ISM, visit our Join us section or call us on 020 7221 3499.